wishawa/wishawa.github.io/content/posts/async-ui-intro/index.md

 ## Bring your own Reactivity

 The core of Async UI doesn't know anything about reactivity.
 It's just async Rust!
-You can use channels ([async-channel](https://crates.io/crates/async-channel) is a great crate).
-You can use signals ([futures-signals](https://crates.io/crates/futures-signals) is a great crate).
-You can use whatever works in async Rust.
+To communicate between your components, you can use channels ([async-channel](https://crates.io/crates/async-channel) is a great crate), signals ([futures-signals](https://crates.io/crates/futures-signals) is a great crate), or whatever works in async Rust.

 The built-in components for both Web and GTK support reactivity through a simple interface provided by the `observables` crate.
 The crate provides basic reactivity with: `ReactiveCell<T>`.